SCO Group: A focus on intellectual property

 By the end of 2002, McBride and SCO had sought out the services of David Boies of the law firm Boies, Schiller and Flexner as part of an effort to litigate against what it saw was unrightful use of its intellectual property.
 Boies had gained fame in the industry for leading the U.S. federal government's successful prosecution of Microsoft in United States v.
-Microsoft Corp.; as McBride subsequently said, "We went for the biggest gun we could find."
-(Boies' record in other cases was mixed, however, including a high-visibility loss in the 2000 Bush v.
-Gore Florida election dispute.)
+Microsoft Corp.; as McBride subsequently said: "We went for the biggest gun we could find."

 News of the SCO Group's intent to take action regarding Linux first broke on January 10, 2003, in a column by technology reporter Maureen O'Gara of Linuxgram that appeared in Client Server News and Linux Business Week.
 She wrote that a draft press release concerning SCO's plans had been in the works for several weeks and had been quietly circulated to other companies in the industry.
 The O'Gara report, unconfirmed as it was, caused some amount of consternation in the Linux community.

 On January 22, 2003, creation of the SCOsource division of the company, to manage the licensing of the company's Unix-related intellectual property, was officially announced, as was the hiring of Boies to investigate and oversee legal protection of that property.
 As the Wall Street Journal reported, Linux users had generally assumed that Linux was created independently of Unix proprietary code, and Linux advocates were immediately concerned that SCO was going to ask large companies using Linux to pay SCO licensing fees to avoid a lawsuit.
 The first announced license program within SCOsource was called SCO System V for Linux, which was a set of shared libraries intended to allow SCO Unix programs to be run legally on Linux without a user needing to license all of SCO OpenServer or UnixWare as had theretofore been necessary.